The Shareholders of

 TRANSFER TO INVESTOR EDUCATION AND PROTECTION FUND

 Your Company does not have any amount/ shares due to be transferred to InvestorEducation and Protection Fund.

 VIGIL MECHANISM / WHISTLE BLOWER

 In terms of section 177(9) & (10) of the Companies Act 2013 a Vigil Mechanism forDirectors and employees to report genuine concerns has been established by the Board alongwith whistle blower policy.
-The whistle blower policy have been uploaded on the website ofthe Company and the same can be accessed at the linkhttp://www.gammoninfra.com/secretarial_infor.html
+The whistle blower policy have been uploaded on the website ofthe Company and the same can be accessed at the web linkhttp://www.gammoninfra.com/sec_infOffpdf/ Whistle_Blower_Policy.pdf

-Since there are no average net profits for the Company during the previous threefinancial years there are no specific funds that are required to be set aside and spentby the Company during the year under review.
-The Company is yet to formulate the CSRPolicy.
+Since there is no average net Profit for the Company for the previous three financialyears no specific funds are required to be set aside and spent towards the CorporateSocial Responsibility of the Company during the Financial Year.
+The Company is yet toformulate the CSR Policy.

 EXTRACT OF ANNUAL RETURN

 An extract of Annual Return in Form MGT 9 is appended to this Report as Annexure III.